case-contract-testing/contract-case/packages/case-definition-dsl/docs/case-definition-dsl.states.instatewithvariables._constructor_.md

 ## states.InStateWithVariables.(constructor)

-Constructs a new state descriptor with the given variables.
+A state descriptor for configuring an example that needs to run in a particular named state, and with variables provided by the framework.

 **Signature:**